praise-mut/Wed_25954_Praise_UniversityCourseMS_DB/README.md

 ### 📊 Swimlane Diagram
 ![Project Diagram](./SwimLanes.png)

+### Model the Process
+Steps to include in your diagram:
+- Admin logs in and creates course schedule.
+- Instructor is assigned to course.
+- Student browses available courses.
+- Student registers for selected courses.
+- Instructor enters grades after course completion.
+- Student views grades.
+- MIS stores and updates data.

+### Explanation of Business Process Model – University Course Management System

+The modeled process demonstrates how students, professors, and administrators interact with a centralized MIS to manage academic operations.
+Students log in, view available courses, and register.
+The system checks for schedule conflicts before enrollment.
+Professors access assigned courses and submit student grades after course completion.
+The administrator manages course offerings and schedules, ensuring every course has an assigned professor and an available time slot.

+The system enforces data integrity and access control.
+Students can only view their records, professors update only their assigned course grades, and admins handle course logistics.
+The MIS automates conflict detection and reduces errors, supporting fast, reliable decision-making.

+This workflow increases efficiency, reduces administrative workload, and ensures accurate academic records.
+It directly supports MIS goals by streamlining operations, centralizing data, and improving data-driven decision-making.

 ### 🔍 Features of the Process Model
 - Prevents scheduling conflicts using MIS logic
 - Applies access control per user role (student/professor/admin)